 One small problem is that we don’t have a lot of time or space to devote to a large garden in my backyard in the suburbs.
 The best solution for us was to build a raised garden bed.
 We were able to custom make the garden to fit our needs and an additional perk was that we didn’t need to dig into the ground (which, in our region, is back breaking work to say the least!).

-- Great for small plots of veggies and flowers
+- Ideal for small plots of veggies and flowers

-- Takes up very little space, making them ideal for smaller yards
+- Great way to make use of a small space, making them ideal for smaller yards

 - Digging into the ground is not needed